istio/istio.io/content/en/docs/setup/install/operator/index.md

     monitoringPort: 15050
 {{< /text >}}

-Some parameters will temporarily exist in both the Helm and IstioControlPlane APIs - for example, K8s resources, namespaces and enablement.
-However, the Istio community recommends using the IstioControlPlane API as it is more consistent, is validated, and follows the graduation process for APIs.
+Some parameters will temporarily exist in both the Helm and `IstioControlPlane` APIs, including Kubernetes resources, namespaces and enablement settings.
+The Istio community recommends using the `IstioControlPlane` API as it is more consistent, is validated, and follows the graduation process for APIs.

 ## Show differences in profiles

-The `profile diff` subcommand can be used to show the differences between profiles, which is useful for checking the effects of customizations before applying changes to a cluster.
+The `profile diff` sub-command can be used to show the differences between profiles, which is useful for checking the effects of customizations before applying changes to a cluster.

-For example, you can show differences between the default and demo profiles using these commands:
+You can show differences between the default and demo profiles using these commands:

 {{< text bash >}}
 $ istioctl experimental profile dump default > 1.yaml